sshaizkhan/composite_ws/README.md

 mkdir build
 cd build
 ```
 By default, this installs the NLopt shared library (libnlopt.so) in /usr/local/lib and the NLopt header file (nlopt.h) in /usr/local/include, as well manual pages and a few other files.
-Since, we do not want this to happen as our CMakeLists.txt located at */home/your_project_name/src/gen_utilities/gen_utilities* have different and if you want to keep that path, you need to install nlopt library to that path.
+Since, we do not want this to happen as our [CMakeLists.txt]!(https://ibb.co/mtmrj0H)  located at */home/your_project_name/src/gen_utilities/gen_utilities* have different and if you want to keep that path, you need to install nlopt library to that path.
 Follow the script below to install to that path while you are still inside **build** folder created in the above steps:

 ```shell
 cmake -DCMAKE_INSTALL_PREFIX=$/home/user_PC_name/your_project_name/src/gen_utilities/libnlopt/install ..